johnkerl/miller/docs6/docs/manpage.md

        Options:
        -f {a,b,c}    Field name(s) for fraction calculation -g {d,e,f}    Optional group-by-field name(s) for fraction counts -p            Produce percents [0..100], not fractions [0..1].
 Output field names end with "_percent" rather than "_fraction"
        -c            Produce cumulative distributions, i.e. running sums: each output value folds in the sum of the previous for the specified group E.g. with input records  x=1  x=2  x=3  and  x=4, emits output records x=1,x_cumulative_fraction=0.1  x=2,x_cumulative_fraction=0.3
                      x=3,x_cumulative_fraction=0.6  and  x=4,x_cumulative_fraction=1.0

+   gap
+       Usage: mlr gap [options]
+       Emits an empty record every n records, or when certain values change.
+       Options:
+       Emits an empty record every n records, or when certain values change.
+       -g {a,b,c} Print a gap whenever values of these fields (e.g. a,b,c) changes.
+       -n {n} Print a gap every n records.
+       One of -f or -g is required.
+       -n is ignored if -g is present.
+       -h|--help Show this message.

    grep
        Usage: mlr grep [options] {regular expression}
-       Passes through records which match {regex}.
+       Passes through records which match the regular expression.
        Options:
        -i  Use case-insensitive search.
        -v  Invert: pass through records which do not match the regex.
+       -h|--help Show this message.
        Note that "mlr filter" is more powerful, but requires you to know field names.
        By contrast, "mlr grep" allows you to regex-match the entire record.
 It does this by formatting each record in memory as DKVP, using command-line-specified